jeeeeerome02/jeeeeerome02/README.md

 ## 👀 About Me
 - Experienced **Software Engineer and Web Developer** with a passion for creating efficient and scalable solutions.
-- Lead **Web Programmer at CodexMS**, specializing in full-stack development and innovative web applications.
+- Sole **Web Programmer at CodexMS**, specializing in full-stack development and innovative web applications.
 - Enthusiast in **Cybersecurity, IoT, Embedded Systems, and AI Integration**.
 - Open to **collaborations and exciting projects** that challenge my skills and creativity.